AElfProject/aelf-docs/docs/tools/aelf-cli/commands/index.md

    ╚═══════════════════════════════════════════════════════════╝
 ```

-### dapp-server - Start a socket.io server for supplying services for dApps
+### dapp-server - Start a socket.io server for supplying services for dApps

 Are you developing a dApp and need an environment to manage wallet information and connect to the AElf chain?
 You can easily start
 a local development server using this sub-command.